Difference Between LAN, MAN and WAN

 For better clarity, let's comprehend the difference between these three network types (LAN vs MAN vs WAN) in a tabular format.

-Latency Very low (microseconds to milliseconds) Low (few milliseconds to tens of milliseconds) High (tens to hundreds of milliseconds)
+Latency Very low (microseconds to milliseconds).
+Low latency (few milliseconds to tens of milliseconds).
+High latency (tens to hundreds of milliseconds), especially over long distances.

-Ownership Owned and managed by a single organization Owned and managed by a single organization or service provider Owned and managed by multiple service providers
+Ownership Typically owned and managed by a single organization.
+Owned by an organization or service provider.
+Managed by multiple service providers, often with shared infrastructure.

-Transmission Media Ethernet cables, Wi-Fi Fiber optic cables, wireless links Leased lines, satellite links, public Internet
+Transmission Media Ethernet cables, Wi-Fi, fiber optics.
+Fiber optic cables, copper wires, and wireless links.
+Leased lines, satellite links, submarine cables, public internet.

-Common Technologies Ethernet, Wi-Fi, Bluetooth Ethernet, FDDI, ATM, SONET/SDH PPP, Frame Relay, ATM, MPLS, Internet protocols
+Common Technologies Ethernet, Wi-Fi, Bluetooth.
+Ethernet, FDDI, ATM, SONET/SDH.
+PPP, Frame Relay, MPLS, ATM, Internet protocols (TCP/IP).

-Primary Use Interconnecting devices within a limited area Interconnecting LANs within a metropolitan area Interconnecting LANs, MANs, and remote sites globally
+Primary Use Interconnecting devices in a small area to share resources and data.
+Interconnecting LANs within a metropolitan area.
+Interconnecting LANs, MANs, and remote networks across the globe.

 Must Read Articles: